mbauhardt/antw/index.md

-## About
+### About
 Antw is a wrapper for apache ant.
 Antw attach at runtime a bunch of loggers to log some helpful statistics about your build.
+All statistics are logged to a directory called *antw* located in your build directory (usually *build/antw*).

-## What will antw do for you
+### What antw will do for you
 Antw will download and install apache ant version 1.8.3 for you under directory

     ~/.antw/install/contrib